 Funding Policy - Defined Contribution Plan - Plan members who participate in the plan may contribute up to the maximum amounts permitted by the Internal Revenue Service to their 457 account.
 The District is required to contribute up to 4% to a tax deferred 401(k) account.
-The District's contributions to the defined contribution plan was \$1,762 for the year ended June 30, 2013.
+The District's contributions to the defined contribution plan was \$3,234 and \$1,762 for the years ended June 30, 2014 and 2013.